-Knowing the pole numbers of failed street lights helps the BPU linemen identify the reported lights, resulting in speedier service.
-Reflective orange BPU five-digit numbers have been placed on all BPU poles in the past year, making it easier for customers to identify locations where street lights are not working.
-The letters "BPU" are beside each pole number.
+Knowing the pole numbers of failed street lights helps the BPU linemen identify the reported lights, resulting in speedier repair service.
+Reflective orange BPU five-digit numbers have been placed on all BPU poles, making it easier for customers to find locations where street lights are not working.
+The letters “BPU” are beside each pole number.

 New residential lights are added when authorized by the governing bodies of the communities served.

-City of Jamestown residents may request a street light by contacting their City Council representatives who take it to the Public Safety Committee.
-If Public Safety approves the request, the request is forwarded to City Council for approval.
+City of Jamestown residents, for instance, may request a street light by contacting their City Council representatives who take the appeal to the City Council Public Safety Committee.
+If the Public Safety Committee approves the request, the request is then forwarded to City Council for action.

-Public street lighting in Jamestown, Celoron, Falconer, and three lighting districts in the Town of Ellicott has changed as new technology presents itself.
-Carbon arc lamps gave way to incandescent bulbs, then mercury vapor lamps were replaced by the present ornamental sodium vapor and LED lights installed in downtown Jamestown.
+Public street lighting in Jamestown, Celoron, Falconer and lighting districts in the Town of Ellicott has changed as new technology develops.
+Carbon arc lamps gave way to incandescent bulbs, then mercury vapor lamps were replaced by sodium vapor.
+Currently LED street lights are replacing sodium vapor lighting gradually throughout the territory.